-Now, if you're anything like us, your first thought is going to be that the food is going to be obscenely priced just like the beer (which for a pint of something as simple as Blue Moon costs just under $11- ouch).
-But we found that the prices for a burger at Burgatory to be roughly just $2-$3 more than what you can expect at most of their locations in and around the city.
+Now, if you're anything like us, your first thought is going to be that the food is going to be obscenely priced just like the beer (canned beer runs about $14-16 as of our last visit in 2023).
+But we found that the prices for a burger at Burgatory to be roughly just $2-$3 more than what you can expect at most of their locations in and around the city, for example.

 A mark-up, yes, but not a huge one that would be that large of a turn-off for most.
 Had I known this going in I would've actually had dinner at the arena as a salad at home simply does not compare.

 Don't want to miss out on any song when you're up getting a meal or beverage?
 Stop at the GetGo Cafe & Market to grab a refreshment and quickly get back to your seats!

 Parking at PPG Paints Arena is surprisingly simple as numerous options are available.

 For those who have the lowest budgets, city garages are located at the Grant Street, First Avenue, and Mellon Square which typically charge around $8 on nights and weekends with no inflation on event days (and tend to be where the masses go during concerts in Pittsburgh).

 It is worth noting that other private garages exist a few blocks closer to the arena as well and may inflate their prices during game days.
 We have not personally confirmed event day pricing at the private garages but are told they can be inflated to $20, $30, or more depending on where you look.